 Likewise, Marvel's The Order axed some superfluous characters in the first issue, but one of the two main characters to die by the end of the series was the lesbian Mulholland Black.
 That said, she was also the youngest and the most innocent, her gang history aside.

 In Matt Wagner's Grendel series, bad-ass bodyguard and fighter Susan Veraghen is portrayed as a lesbian.
 Her first lover abandons her.
 Her next lover is killed.
 Her next lover abandons her and then is killed.
-Veraghan herself lives to a ripe old age, but only after she falls in Courtly Love with the (male) Grendel Prime.
+Veraghan herself lives to a ripe old age, but becomes True Companions with the male Grendel Prime, which is implied to be too intense a non-sexual relationship for her to fall in romantic love again.

 Knockout, one of the bad-guys in DC's fantastic Secret Six died essentially offscreen between the first mini-series and the ongoing comic.
 Her lover Scandal Savage is left devastated although thankfully not insane or any more evil than before.
 Knockout was a "New God" and killed off with the rest in the Final Crisis arc, so it gets a pass as her death didn't come off like such an afterthought within the confines of someone else's comic book or because of her lesbian relationship, and the writer, Gail Simone, was not happy that the character had to die.
 It also helps that in the finale of Secret Six they go to Hell and get Knockout back.